Author: Alexandra Duncan

 I wish there was a little more explanation of the world.
 There’s a new way of speaking introduced, new worlds created, different cultures everywhere.
 It took me out of the novel a bit to try and figure all of this out.
 A little more background would have done wonders, in my opinion, and would have allowed me to enjoy the novel even more.

 Salvage is a unique, female-driven science fiction novel.
 It’s something that can be difficult to find, but when it’s done right, it’s amazing.
 Salvage comes close to being amazing, but there are a few places where it falls a little flat.
 A little background and explanation would have made this book near perfection.
 If you’re a fan of science fiction, you’ll likely enjoy this book.
 If the genre isn’t usually your cup of tea, Salvage probably won’t be able to change your mind.

-If The Murder Complex sounds like a book you’d like to read, you can purchase it here:
+If Salvage sounds like your kind of novel, you can purchase it here:

 Barnes and Noble